 There are three major cell phone providers in Turkey: Turkcell, Vodaphone and Turk Telekom.
 Turkish mobile phones work on a SIM based GSM network.
 Provided you buy a prepaid Turkish SIM card- it should work with such a phone.
 Turkish phones can be bought easily.
 Prepaid cards are available at most shops and newsagents and also at the airport on arrival.
 Some line providers have roaming agreements with one of the three Turkish mobile phone companies.

 Many Turkish households have DSL connections nowadays, so Internet cafes are not that ubiquitous.
 However, there are a reasonable number in all major cities and rates are not too exorbitant.
 Free Wi-Fi connections are available at airports and some hotels/restaurants/cafes.
-Make sure to always use a VPN service (like ExpressVPN) when using free public Wi-Fi.
+Make sure to always use a VPN service when using free public Wi-Fi.

 Arrival in Turkey

 Turkey’s major gateway to fly into the country is via Ataturk International Airport (ISL) in Istanbul.
 Ankara has an international airport as well but it is less equipped to tackle a large influx of international flights.
 Sabiha Gokcen Airport (SAW), which is located 50 km east of Istanbul services low-cost carriers like easyJet.
 Germanwings, Condor and Turkish Airlines also fly in here.

 Search for available flights to Turkey on Expedia.